arpinum-oss/shebang-unit/README.md

  * assert that status code is success or failure,
  * assert that command is successful or failing,
  * write setup or teardown functions for a test or a whole test file,
+ * mock functions to speed up tests or enhance reliability,
  * view tests results with different kind of reports,
  * randomly execute tests to verify isolation,
  * save a baby kitten every time you use it!